-For on-campus instruction, classes are mostly held in the evenings and on weekends.
-For the fully on-campus options, course meetings are either spread out over the 14-week term, as 7-week courses, scheduled as weekend, day-long intensives, or a combination of 7-week courses with some weekend intensives.
-Course schedules are posted in advance of the term so that students can plan accordingly.
+Classes are mostly held in the evenings and on weekends.
+Course meeting schedules vary between classes and are posted in advance of the term so that students can plan accordingly.
 Attendance and participation are required.
 Students are also expected to devote significant time to completing reading and written assignments, group work as applicable and projects outside of class.

 International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
 In addition, if studying on a student visa, you must enroll full-time (12 credits per term) and study on campus.